Marriott's Aruba Surf Club

 Palm Beach, Aruba

-Marriott's Aruba Surf Club sits beachfront on the Caribbean with a 10,700 square foot casino, an outdoor swimming pool, lazy river and health club.
+Marriott's Aruba Surf Club sits beachfront on the Caribbean with an outdoor swimming pool, lazy river and health club.
 The resort features spacious villas designed to provide high-quality accommodations within a relaxing, escape resort-atmosphere.
 Each villa has spacious living and dining areas, full kitchens, multiple TV sets, VCR, private balcony and daily maid service (upon request).
 The location is perfect for all your vacation needs and desires.

 Guests of Marriott's Aruba Surf Club have access to services at the Mandara Spa in neighboring Marriott's Aruba Ocean Club's lobby.
 Reservations are required.